BurakKontas/mmap-cache/README.md

 Example: `maxKeyBytes=32`, `maxValueBytes=128` → recordSize = 180 bytes.
 With 1,000,000 rows and
 `shardCapacity=100_000` → 10 shards × 100k × 180 ≈ 172 MB.

-The index (ConcurrentHashMap or ChronicleMap) consumes additional RAM or disk depending on the choice.

 ---

 ## ChronicleMap & tuning tips